ApparentlyVenus/cv-fod-detection/README.md

 ## Disclaimer

 This is a personal learning project built on a laptop over a few days.
-It was trained on a public dataset used in academic research, tested through a webcam pointed at objects on a desk, and is not validated for any real-world safety use.
+It was trained on a small public dataset (different than the one used in academic research), tested through a webcam pointed at objects on a desk, and is not validated for any real-world safety use.

 The goal was to get hands-on with PyTorch, object detection pipelines, and the ONNX export workflow relevant to embedded/SoC deployment — not to build a production system.
 Do not use this to detect FOD on an actual runway, OBVIOUSLY!